Assessment Information Requests

 Learn more about MPAC’s authority to collect information

-We are committed to working with you to ensure that your property values are based on up-to-date and accurate information.
-If you have suggestions about improving the way we collect this data, please email us at AIR@mpac.ca
+We are committed to working with you to improve the way we collect this data.
+If you have suggestions, please email us at AIR@mpac.ca.